 Subscribe to Christianity Today

-Between the Image and the Word (Routledge Studies in Theology, Imagination and the Arts)
+Between the Image and the Word: Theological Engagements with Imagination, Language and Literature (Routledge Studies in Theology, Imagination and the Arts)

 A Highly Imaginative Affair